-The directors have prepared profit and cash flow forecasts to the end of November 2024, at least 12 months from the date of approval of these financial statements which have been sensitised to take account of reasonably possible downside risks, including the impact of an ongoing Ukraine war and rising interest rates and price inflation.
+The directors have prepared profit and cash flow forecasts for at least 12 months from the date of approval of these financial statements which have been sensitised to take account of reasonably possible downside risks and price inflation.
 The directors have concluded that given the diverse nature of the Group and the significant income from both freight and military revenue streams, the downside risks do not create a material uncertainty with regards to going concern.
 The Group will have sufficient funds to meet its liabilities as they fall due for the foreseeable future and requires no additional financial support.